Arya516-ab/MindMate/README.md

 # MindMate
-creating a website for mental health self - assessment checkup
+Me and my team created a website where you can keep check on your mental health by attempting quize where standardized questions desingned by professionals are asked .
+* A self- assessment for various kinds of mental health related issues .